V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Run the YZ Min assembly wires.
 * The slack can get bundled on either side of the board box.
-* Leave the board box as open to breathe as possible.
+* Leave the board box as open and uncluttered as possible for easy air flow.

 ---